aryamasinha/OneIDE/README.md

 # Architecture

 Overview:
-The idea is to map the IP address of the corresponding domain name , and port to to a Docker container We will dynamically allocate containers , out of physical hosts , which can be scaled up or down.
+The idea is to map the IP address of the corresponding domain name , and port to a Docker container We will dynamically allocate containers , out of physical hosts , which can be scaled up or down as per need.
+Every time a user either refreshes or open a new editor , a new container will be allocated.
+We will scale up the physical hosts , if more containers are needed.